 Many of Pollard's contracts have a single performance obligation, including the sale of instant tickets and related products, pull-tab (or break-open) tickets, bingo paper, pull-tab vending machines and gaming machines.
 The single performance obligation in these contracts is the promise to transfer the individual goods.
 Revenue is recognized at a point in time when the customer obtains control of a product, which typically takes place when legal title and physical possession of the product is transferred to the customer.
 These conditions are usually fulfilled upon delivery.
-However, under certain contracts, Pollard is compensated for its products based on its customers' sales of those product to the customer.
+However, under certain contracts, Pollard is compensated for its products based on its customers' sales of those products at retail.
+Pollard has concluded that control transfers to its customers at delivery of the product to the customer.
 As such, recognition of sales under these contracts occurs upon receipt of shipment.
 Pollard's sales under these contracts could vary year over year depending on the timing of shipments.